 Repeat fee information can be found on our website

 There will be no fee for a deferred repeat taken in 2022/23 or 2023/24.
 However from 2024/25, there will be a pro-rata fee based on the number of credits being taken.
 So if you are unable to take your resits during the summer of 2024 and are coming back in September 2024 or January 2025, you will be charged accordingly.

 There will be no fee for students where the Board has confirmed a repeat with no attendance in 2022/23 or 2023/24.
 However from 2024/25, there will be a pro-rata fee based on the number of credits being taken.
 So if you are unable to take your resits during the summer of 2024 and are coming back in September 2024 or January 2025, you will be charged accordingly.

 Additional support and disability advice

 Develop your understanding, thinking, writing and organisational skills at the Academic Skills Unit.

-Drop into our MyPort Hubs - your starting point for help with everything from finding your way around campus to managing your coursework.
+Your starting point for help with everything from finding your way around campus to managing your coursework and classes.

 Our Library is home to a vast array of publications you'll need for your studies, including rare archives and special book collections.